-Lupus is an autoimmune disease causing your body to attack your tissues and organs.
+Lupus is a disease which causes your body to attack your tissues and organs.
 Lupus affects many different bodily systems, including your:

-Your lupus symptoms depend on the body systems affected.
+Symptoms of lupus depend on which of these body systems have been affected.
 In many, but not all cases, a butterfly-shaped rash may appear on your face across the bridge of your nose and cheeks.
-You may also experience other symptoms like:
+You may also experience other symptoms, such as:

-Dr. Ramos and Ms. Sokoloski use multiple tests for a correct diagnosis of lupus.
-Lupus mimics other diseases, but with rigorous blood and urine diagnostic testing, they can successfully provide symptom relief.
+At Ramos Rheumatology, Dr. Ramos and Ms. Sokoloski use multiple tests for a correct diagnosis of lupus.
+Lupus can mimic other diseases, but with blood and urine diagnostic testing, our team can successfully provide symptom relief.
 Some of the tests used include:

 Once your tests point conclusively at lupus, the team at Ramos Rheumatology develops a treatment plan with your symptoms and needs in mind.

-Lupus symptoms may flare and then subside.
-When your symptoms flare, Dr. Ramos or Ms. Sokoloski may recommend over-the-counter pain relievers, prescription medications, and steroids.
-Other prescriptions may fit your symptoms and needs better and your provider explains which option will work best for you.
+While there is no definitive cure for lupus, Dr. Ramos can help you manage your symptoms to live comfortably with your condition.
+Lupus symptoms often flare up and subside.
+To manage flare-ups, we usually recommend over-the-counter pain relievers, prescription medications, and steroids.
+Other prescriptions may fit your symptoms and needs better, and Dr. Ramos can help determine which option will work best for you.